juba0x00/php/code/Projects/3zb/Admin_Features/admin/users/list.md

 # list.php

-# Listing the registered users and search for specfic user
+# Listing the registered users and search for specific user

 - Note we added a new column in the **DataBase** called **admin** and gave it a **boolean** type